EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/resource.md

 # Resource

-This suite of commands allows you to manipulate the resources (custom endpoints) in your project.
-For more details visit the [documentation page](http://ca-doc.espressologic.com/docs/logic-designer/rest-resources).
+This suite of commands allows you to manipulate the resources (user defined endpoints) in your project.
+For more details visit the [Customize your API](https://docops.ca.com/ca-live-api-creator/4-0/en/creating-apis/customize-your-api) page.

 ## Usage
 ```sh